Lincoln family: First generation

-The Lincoln family arrived in Massachusetts Bay Colony in 1637, when Samuel Lincoln (1622–1690), the son of Edward Lincoln, sailed on the ship John & Dorothy from Great Yarmouth.
+The Lincoln family arrived at the Massachusetts Bay Colony in 1637, when Samuel Lincoln (1622–1690), the son of Edward Lincoln, sailed on the ship John & Dorothy from Great Yarmouth.
 He is considered the patriarch of the Lincoln family in the United States.

 Other Lincolns

 Benjamin Lincoln (1733–1810) was a Continental Army general during the American Revolutionary War, though he is not known to have direct familial links to president Lincoln.
 His English ancestors were some who first settled in Hingham, beginning with Thomas Lincoln 'the cooper', who was among several Lincolns that settled in Hingham when it was part of the Massachusetts Bay Colony.
-He subsequently served as the first United States Secretary of War and the second Lieutenant Governor of Massachusetts.
+He subsequently served as the first United States secretary of war and the second lieutenant governor of Massachusetts.